yuejiaointel/scikit-learn-intelex/doc/sources/support.rst

 .. limitations under the License.

 ######################################################
-Intel(R) Extension for Scikit-learn Support
+Extension for Scikit-learn Support
 ######################################################

-We are committed to providing support and assistance to help you make the most out of Intel(R) Extension for Scikit-learn.
+We are committed to providing support and assistance to help you make the most out of Extension for Scikit-learn.

 Use the following methods if you face any challenges.